What happens after a referral has been accepted?

 I have an appointment for an assessment, what shall I expect?

-Assessments for intervention at STOP are held in the interview rooms in the building, at 346 Lincoln Road, Addington.
+Assessments for intervention at STOP are held in the interview rooms in the building at 335 Bealey Ave.
 Seating is organised in a manner that facilitates client access to the door.
 Tea and coffee facilities are available.

 As in line with the mainstream programme, the carers, parents, family members will also undertake and ability to protect assessment as well.